A Notice of Intended Prosecution (NIP) is a warning issued to inform a driver that they may be prosecuted for a motoring offence.

-A written NIP should include details, such as the nature of the offence, the date and location.
+A written NIP should include details, such as the nature of the offence, the date and the location.

-As mentioned above, for a NIP to be valid it must be delivered within 14 days of the offence to the last known address of the driver or registered keeper of the car.
+As mentioned above, for a NIP to be valid, it must be delivered within 14 days of the offence to the last known address of the driver or registered keeper of the car.

 For instance, if you are to be served a NIP for speeding while using a leased car, the lease company would receive the notice since they are the registered keeper.
 It is then their responsibility to identify the driver.

-You might be interested: Do lease cars come with insurance
+You might be interested: Do lease cars come with insurance?

 Keep in mind that if it takes the leasing company more than 14 days to identify the driver operating the vehicle at the time, the NIP is still valid as it was delivered within the Notice of Intended Prosecution time limit.